Education Programs

 5.2 A Shark’s Sixth Sense

 Sharks are among the most impressive predators in the world, and have inspired fascination for centuries.
 From their dentition to their dermal denticles, sharks have many unique adaptations.
-However, few people realize sharks are equipped with a hidden sixth sense, electromagnetic receptors, making them highly efficient predators that keeps them on the top of the food chain.
+However, few people realize sharks are equipped with a hidden sixth sense, electromagnetic receptors, making them highly efficient predators that keep them at the top of the food chain.
 Uncover how sharks use this sixth sense to find their prey, and discuss ways that we can help to protect these incredible creatures.

 5.3 Big Changes, Small Organisms